vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

 The localization for the plugin content is done using the [vcd/i18n](https://www.npmjs.com/package/@vcd/i18n).

-The Cloud Director translation service supports 2 localization file formats, from which you can choose:
+The VMware Cloud Director translation service supports 2 localization file formats, from which you can choose:

   - one file (i18n.json) with all the locales (default)
 ```